-Hard Delete: If you delete an account, the account. contact and all events associated with these accounts and contacts will be permanently deleted.
+Hard Delete: If you delete an account, the account, contact and all events associated with these accounts and contacts will be permanently deleted.
 The system will internally do a rematch of your entire dataset to ensure these objects are not automatically created again.
 This is a slow process and can take several hours to complete.
-Please make sure you are selecting this option only when you want to permanently delete all the objects and you are ok the longer time it takes to make the changes permanent.
+Please make sure you are selecting this option only when you want to permanently delete all the objects and you are okay with the PA (Process and Analysis) job taking longer to make the changes permanent.

 Automate Delete (Beta)

-The above options for delete are quite comprehensive, but requires you to actively using the product to perform the delete action.
+The above options for delete are quite comprehensive, but requires you to actively use the product to perform the delete action.

 You may have situations where you need to delete some accounts or contacts on a regular basis.
 This is fairly common as data is cleaned or removed on a regular basis from your source system.
 When that happens you want data in Lattice to reflect these changes.

-Now, you can automate this process without having to manually provide a list of records to delete from the UI.
+You can now automate this process without having to manually provide a list of records to delete from the UI.